dmytrozahor/PS_Task_2/README.md

 - `Liquibase` was used for database migrations setup and schema validation.
 - `Layered Architecture`, `Decoupling`, `SOLID` were maintained to provide a clear structure of the application.

-- In particular was developed modular structure with usage of `Gradle` to separate domain, Dto classes (`core-api`) and main program (`app`) logic.
+- In particular was developed a modular structure with usage of `Gradle` to separate the domain, Dto classes ( `core-api`) and main program (`app`) logic.
 - Test coverage with `integrational` and `Unit tests` using `JUnit 5` and `Spring WebMvc-Test` was established as well.
 - `SSL` connection was configured for the `Rest API`
+- [upload_data.json](./data/upload_data.json) can be used to populate the database with the test data using the route `/api/books/upload`.

 ### Building the application
 Use the task `fatJar` in the `app` module or select the `./app/core` as your working directory and run it from the IDE.